-Using a weeding tool is a great way to get rid of unwanted plants, and there’s a number of advantages of using a weeding tool over other methods.
+Using a weeding tool is a great way to get rid of unwanted plants, and there are a number of advantages to using a weeding tool over other weed-removal methods.

-Weed tools allow you to get rid of the weeds before they set up camp in your garden!
+Weed tools allow you to get rid of the weeds before their roots set in, and target only the specific offenders!

 Traditional Weeding Tools

 Traditional tools have a straight handle and a forked tip.
-They are affordable and easy to use, and they tend to last a very long time.
+They are affordable, long lasting, and easy to use.

-Curved neck weeding tools offer more leverage than traditional weeding tools.
+Weeding tools with a curved neck offer more leverage than traditional weeding tools.
 These are better for stubborn weeds and mean even those who lack strength can remove tougher roots.

-Weeding tools either come with long or short handles.
 Short handled weeding tools give you greater control and can be used in closely planted areas.
 They can be kept in your pocket, ready to whip out as soon as you see a stray weed rearing its ugly head!
 You will need to be close to the ground to use these tools though, so they may not be the best for people who have difficulty kneeling or bending.

-Long handled weeding tools allow you to stand up while weeding and cover a larger area.
-Long handled weeding tools are harder to store, but they offer more leverage which makes it slightly easier to remove very stubborn weeds.
+Long handled weeding tools allow you to stand up whilst weeding which can do wonders for your back.
+They might be slightly harder to store due to their size, but they offer more leverage which makes it slightly easier to remove very stubborn weeds.

-If you purchase a long handled weeding tool, ensure the handle is the correct height for you, as crouching over a just-too-short handle can hurt your back and neck.
+If you purchase a long handled weeding tool, ensure the handle is the correct height for you – crouching over a just-too-short handle negates all of the potential benefits!